microsoft/BlingFire/README.md

 Diffrences between algorithms are [summarized here](https://github.com/microsoft/BlingFire/blob/master/doc/Bling_Fire_Tokenizer_Algorithms.pdf).

-Bling Fire Tokenizer high level API designed in a way that it requires minimal or no configuration, or initialization, or additional files and is friendly for use from languages like Python, Ruby, Rust, C#, etc.
+Bling Fire Tokenizer high level API designed in a way that it requires minimal or no configuration, or initialization, or additional files and is friendly for use from languages like Python, Ruby, Rust, C#, JavaScript (via WASM), etc.

 We have precompiled some popular models and listed with the source code reference below: